Sessions#

 NDIF uses a queue to handle concurrent requests from multiple users.
 To optimize the execution of our experiments we can use the session context to efficiently package multiple interventions together as one single request to the server.

-This offers the following benefits: 1) All interventions within a session will be executed one after another without additional wait in the queue 2) All intermediate outputs of each intervention are stored on the server and can be accessed by other interventions in the same session without moving the data back and forth between NDIF and the local machine.
+2. All intermediate outputs of each intervention are stored on the server and can be accessed by other interventions in the same session without moving the data back and forth between NDIF and the local machine.

 Let’s take a look: